Tierras-virgenes/tv-server/README.md

 Custom UO server.

-It use ServUO as server (GPL license) and provide crossUO as client ()
+It use ServUO as server (GPL license) and provide crossUO as client (GPL)

 # Folders organization

-* git: Repositories
+* bin: You can use this folder to store your binaries related to UO. *Empty at clone*.
+* downloads: You can use this folder to store your binaries related to UO. *Empty at clone*.
 * resources: Installed resources
-* downloads: raw data downloaded
+    * 2D: Default path for resources. *Empty at clone*.
+    * crossuo/Config: Example UO client configuration.
+    * tv: All Tierras Virgenes customization files.
+* submodules: Repositories as dependencies:
+    * crossuo: Compatible UO client version.
+Use relative resources path by default.
+More info [HERE](**TODO**)
+    * ServUO: Compatible UO server.
+Use relative resources path by default.
+Use `helper.py` to manage changes with repository.
+More info [HERE](**TODO**)
+    * wiki: TV-server wiki as submodule to ease integration and versioning.
+* backup: Use `helper.py` to generate standalone backup copies of your server. *Empty at clone*.
+More info [HERE](**TODO**)

 # Quick start

+**TODO** Move to wiki pages.

 ## Cloning